ErikLysne/acquirejs/README.md

 }
 ```

-> 💡 <b>Tip:</b> `@acquire/mocks` is a wrapper around the [Chance](https://chancejs.com/) library.
+> 💡 <b>Tip:</b> `@acquirejs/mocks` is a wrapper around the [Chance](https://chancejs.com/) library.
 All Mock decorators can be passed the arguments from their Chance counterpart.
 Some modification has been made to ensure that the decorators return JSON primitive values.
 For more info about the mock decorators, please refer to the Chance documentation.

 > 💡 <b>Tip:</b> You don't need to worry about omitting this code in your production build if you are using a build tool that supports tree-shaking.
 Instead, you should conditionally call `initAcquireMocks` based on environment variables.
-If the `initAcquireMocks` call is never reached, the Chance library is not imported and all Mock decorators from `@acquire/mocks` are replaced with empty function calls.
+If the `initAcquireMocks` call is never reached, the Chance library is not imported and all Mock decorators from `@acquirejs/mocks` are replaced with empty function calls.

 ### Mocking requests

-When mocking an Acquire request, no actual network request is executed.
+When mocking an AcquireJS request, no actual network request is executed.
 Instead, a mock function is called to simulate a network request, which is used for testing.
 When mocking requests, the data is generated by the `Mock` decorators on the DTO class.
 There are two ways to mock a request:

 1. <b>Calling `.mock()` instead of calling the request executor directly:</b>